Illuminating Hidden Skills

 Monday, December 8, 2025, 4:00 -7:00 pm ET

-This workshop offers a collection of concrete, adaptable micro-practices that tap into agency and resilience when working with individuals who are less verbal about their experiences.
-Drawing on her work with young people in foster care and from diverse ethnic backgrounds, Marie-Nathalie will demonstrate how she adapts embodied practices derived from other fields to fit our narrative intention of exploring previously overlooked skills, experiences, or values that counter problematic experiences.
+This workshop offers a collection of concrete, adaptable micro‑practices that tap into agency and resilience when working with people who are less verbal about their experiences.
+Drawing on Marie‑Nathalie’s work with young people in foster care and with clients from diverse ethnic backgrounds, she will demonstrate conversational and embodied practices to engage clients who are reticent, present with oppression‑related distrust, cannot find unique outcomes, or come from more private cultures.
+She will share four out‑of‑the‑box ways to explore previously overlooked skills, experiences, and values that counter problematic narratives.

 Learning Objectives